Portugal in Panorama is a captioned photo collection of 22 locations captured with the Apple iPhone camera.

 And I still get lucky . . . .

-The images in this collection were taken during a Viking River of Gold cruise on Portugal’s Douro River.
+The images in this Portugal in Panorama collection were taken during a Viking River of Gold cruise on the Douro River.
 If you would like to combine the luxuries of an all-inclusive resort with travel to authentic scenic and historical destinations (and panoramic photo ops galore), then a Viking river cruise is your best bet!

 Read on, for more tips on how and when to explore Portugal’s Douro Valley.